Monday, January 8th

 What if I’m ready to advance my skill set?

 Once you’ve completed a wannabe clinic, you are now apart of the O-H!
 Rec League.
 That’s where you’ll learn a higher level of skills, including how to hit and rules and strategies for playing the game.
-The O-H!
-Rec League hosts two practices, one scrimmage each month, and you can join OHRD players for off skates workouts.
+Find out more information about O-H!
+Rec Leagu here

 I’m in!
 Where do I sign up?